whitebread-cloud/terraform-aws-s3-swagger-ui/README.md

 ## Outputs

+- openapi_spec_s3_dest_path
+  - The s3 path to the openapi specification
 - swagger_ui_version
   - The swagger ui version being used"
-- openapi_specification_path
-  - The path to the openapi specification

 ## Examples